 Teaching @ Tufts

 Lecturer Rebecca Shakespeare has been highlighted by CELT for her creative approach to teaching during the coronavirus pandemic.
-Ms. Shakespeare has developed a small group format to improve the efficiency of dual-modality course intruction.
+Ms. Shakespeare has developed a small group format to improve the efficiency of dual-modality course instruction.

-Lecturer Bob Terrell and Professor Emeritus James Jennings Aid in the Fight Against Housing Segregation and Displacement in Boston
+Lecturer Bob Terrell and Professor Emeritus James Jennings Aid in the Fight against Housing Segregation and Displacement in Boston

 December 10, 2020

 Lecturer Bob Terrell and Professor Emeritus James Jennings are quoted by Catherine Elton in an article for the Boston Magazine titled, "How Has Boston Gotten Away with Being Segregated for So Long?".
-Both also played roles in shaping the ordinance that brings the Fair Housing Act into the new precendent-setting anti-displacement zoning amendment proposed by Boston City Counselor, Lydia Edwards, which was recently approved by the Boston City Council.
+Both also played roles in shaping the ordinance that brings the Fair Housing Act into the new precedent-setting anti-displacement zoning amendment proposed by Boston City Counselor, Lydia Edwards, which was recently approved by the Boston City Council.
 For further information on how Boston will become the first major city in the country to propose this approach, see the city's press release.

 Social Media Bots and the Community Planning Process